Asd-g/CombMask/avisynth/readme.txt

-CombMask - Combmask create filter for Avisynth2.6x/Avisynth+
+CombMask - Combmask2 create filter for Avisynth2.6x/Avisynth+

 description:
-    CombMask is a simple filter that creates a comb mask that can (could) be used by other filters like MaskTools2.
+    CombMask2 is a simple filter that creates a comb mask that can (could) be used by other filters like MaskTools2.
     The mask consists of binaries of 0(not combed) and 255(combed).

-    MaskedMerge is an exclusive masking filter for CombMask.
+    MaskedMerge2 is an exclusive masking filter for CombMask.
 This is often faster than MaskTools2's mt_merge().

-    IsCombed is a is a utility function that can be used within AviSynth's conditionalfilter to test whether or not a frame is combed and returns true if it is and false if it isn't.
+    IsCombed2 is a is a utility function that can be used within AviSynth's conditionalfilter to test whether or not a frame is combed and returns true if it is and false if it isn't.